 To take full advantage of Vulse's interactive features, you'll need a way to temporarily affix your device to your instrument.
-If it's a guitar, bass, or another instrument (keytar, anyone?) with enough flat space to adhere your phone, then it's as simple as getting one of the micro-suction cases below.
+If it's a guitar, bass, or another instrument (keytar, anyone?) with enough flat, smooth space to adhere your phone, then it's as simple as getting one of the micro-suction cases below.

 All micro-suction cases work the same way – they have a back covered in microscopic suction cups which stick to smooth, flat surfaces.
 They stick very securely until you pull them off, and don't leave residue or affect your instrument's finish at all.

 Otherwise, check out Other Methods.